 “Dear IT market-placers, the unsolicited phone-calls, emails, and LinkedIn requests have to stop.
 If you continue to use LinkedIn as your lead generation tool, we will remove our details from LinkedIn for good.
 Please re-consider before cold approaches are made, we are being bombarded with hundreds of requests to meet or listen a week.
 It is totally out of control”.

-Sales leaders, imagine if you can, what it must be like for buyers in medium-large organisations, whom are targeted by practically every single vendor sales person on the planet that has a widget to sell.
+Sales leaders, imagine if you can, what it must be like for buyers in medium-large organisations, who are being targeted by practically every single vendor sales person on the planet that has a widget to sell.
 Then ask yourself how you would respond if the roles were reversed?

 Again, just last week, yet another IT buyer told me “when I first started my role, I received more than 100 phone calls in the 1st month with sales people saying: "Hi, I sell you stuff".
 I was soon forced to hold an all-vendor briefing session in which I delivered the bad news that vendor engagements would be via a public procurement process only”.

-Remember, it’s not just you that is interrupting your buyers….these poor unfortunate souls are getting hammered everyday by desperate vendor sales people from both existing and new suppliers.
-Yes, yes, I know…we still need to get the buyers attention, and I totally understand the pressure that all sales people are under to find new prospects, but you have to find a better method of approach, or combination of methods.
+Remember, it’s not just you that is interrupting your buyers….these poor unfortunate buyers are getting hammered everyday by desperate vendor sales people from both existing and new suppliers.
+Yes, yes, I know…we still need to get the buyers attention, and I totally understand the pressure that all sales people are under to find new prospects, but you have to find a better method of approach, or a better combination of methods.
+Don't get me wrong, after 30 years in sales, I'm still on the side of the sales person, but the cold hard truth is that we have to learn how to sell smarter in a world of smarter buyers.

 This buyer was not laughing, nor was she exaggerating.
-This is the type of ineptitude that buyers are still dealing with in 2019.
-For goodness sake, it’s NOT 1990 any more.
 Imagine that you have dozens of desperate sales people, many of whom wreak of “commission breath” (James Muir), calling, emailing, InMailing, poking and IMing you every day…some of the real desperado’s even stalk you by waiting in the foyer and then pretending that it's a chance meeting.
-Spare me please…..if you (or your manager) are that desperate, then do us all a favor and find another career.
-At the very least, wake up and just do a little research BEFORE you ask dumb questions.
+This old school (hustle) approach only makes you look desperate by comparison with the sales professionals that have taken the time and one their homework.
+At the very least, just do a little research BEFORE you ask dumb questions.
+It’s no longer 1990, so lets all evolve our approach.

-What most lazy sales leaders fail to realize when they drive sales people this way is that their increasingly exasperated target buyer is not just going into ‘sales person avoidance mode’ (Tim Hughes), but they are now proactively voicing their disgust with outdated sales tactics.
-Of course, some just vote with their feet by going directly to a competitor, whilst also blacklisting you forever more.
-Worse, there is now an increasing movement (like the RMIT example) where buyers are proactively ‘slamming’ these lazy vendors on social.
-Can you afford to have your brand or company reputation portrayed this way?
+What most lazy sales leaders fail to realize when they drive sales people this way is that their increasingly exasperated target buyer is not just going into ‘sales person avoidance mode’ (Tim Hughes), but they are now proactively voicing their disgust with these outdated sales tactics.
+Of course, some just vote with their feet by going directly to a competitor, whilst also blacklisting your company.
+Worse, there is now an increasing movement (like the RMIT example above) where buyers are proactively ‘slamming’ these lazy vendors on social.
+Can you afford to have your brand or company reputation portrayed in this way?

 Given this type of direct customer feedback, and its propensity to create backlash for vendors, ‘opening’ is now the sales persons biggest challenge by far.
-The way that we go about getting our buyers attention, and then how we gain their commitment to spending time with us is so critically important and when sales people continue to get the initial customer approach wrong, it will fast become career destroying.
+The way that we go about getting our buyers attention, and then how we gain their commitment to spending time with us is so critically important.
 To succeed with today's buyers in gaining any 'cut through', your opening approach needs to be personalized, valuable, conversational, not disruptive - educational, not distracting.
 You must be focused on helping, not selling.
+If sales people continue to get the initial customer approach wrong, it will fast become career destroying.

 “You sell more when you stop selling” – David Meerman Scott